-4.4.
-Effect of Weekend Breaks
+4.4 Effect of weekend breaks

-We simulate the effect of weekend breaks using 30 treatment sessions (starting Monday and ending Friday) with appropriately inserted weekend days, resulting in N = 40 days (6 weeks, 5 weekends).
-We set $[\alpha/\beta]T = 10$ and assume a fast proliferating tumor, with Gompertzian growth parameters given in §4.2.
-Thus, the parameters are the same as those used in part (b) of Figure 5, with the only difference being the inclusion of weekend breaks.
+We simulate the effect of weekend breaks by using 30 treatment sessions (starting Monday and ending Friday) with appropriately inserted weekend days, resulting in N = 40 days (6 weeks, 5 weekends).
+We set $[\alpha/\beta]T = 10$ and assume a fast proliferating tumor, with Gompertzian growth parameters given in Subsection 4.2.
+Thus, the parameters are the same as those used in part b) of Figure 5, with the only difference being the inclusion of weekend breaks.
 The optimal fractionation scheme in this case is shown in Figure 7.
-Note that the dose fractions range from approximately 0.9 Gy in the first fraction to 3.5 Gy in the last fraction.
-The dose increase toward the end of treatment is larger than in Figure 5 part (b), which can probably be attributed to the lengthened overall treatment time from weekend breaks.
+Notice that the dose fractions range from approximately 0.9 Gy in the first fraction to 3.5 Gy in the last fraction.
+The dose increase towards the end of treatment is larger compared to Figure 5 part b), which can probably be attributed to the lengthened overall treatment time from weekend breaks.
 Note that $\phi(x)$ is slightly decreasing during the weekend interval; this is because a growing tumor results in a smaller proliferation rate.
 In this numerical example, the decrease in $\phi(x)$ is small so that the dose fractions remain approximately proportional to $\phi(x)$.